sarawr/gatsby-starter-netlify-cms/src/pages/portfolio/2018-05-21-liv-och-horace-i-europa.md

 **Liv och Horace i Europa** \
 _TV series in six episodes (SVT)_

-On location sound engineer, Sound Design, Foley and Sound Mix by Hugo
+Produced by ABHL.\

-Client: ABHL
+On location sound engineer, Sound Design, Foley and Sound Mix by Hugo.

-_Short sample in the player above_
+_Short sample in the player above._

 ![](/img/svt.png)